 CNC allows designers, engineers and hobbyists worldwide to create all kinds of interesting projects.
 Using CNC tools like milling machines, waterjets and laser cutters, nothing is too far out of reach.
 With so much to create, you might be wondering how you can go about starting on your next project.
 How, for example, can you take a JPG and create a wooden sign for your business?
-It’s simple—all you have to do is convert JPG to G-Code and off you go!
+It’s simple—all you have to do is convert images to G-Code and off you go!

-Our latest Scan2CAD guide will take you through the intricacies of converting JPG to G-Code.
+Our latest Scan2CAD guide will take you through the intricacies of converting images to G-Code.
 We’ll cover everything from why you may need to do it, to how the process works, to how Scan2CAD can do it all for you at the click of a few buttons!

 Table of Contents